-This online qualification in Dermatology is designed to help healthcare professionals specialise in their career and develop more dermatology professionals.
-The MSc Dermatology in Clinical Practice offers progression from the Postgraduate Diploma for individuals who are interested in a leadership role within the field.
+The Dermatology in Clinical Practice Masters runs over one year and is designed to help healthcare professionals specialises in their career and develop more dermatology professionals.
+The online masters course offers progression from the Postgraduate Diploma in Dermatology for individuals who are interested in a leadership role within the field.
 Students will typically be health professionals such as GPs, doctors, nurses, physicians and pharmacists.

 Students are expected in the first eight weeks to interact with their tutor on a weekly basis.
 Students select a specific project and submit a project summary/proposal (approximately 1500 words).